orestisfl/thxou2016-qbsh/README.md

 ```
 pip3 install -r requirements.txt
 ```
 You are ready to run the scripts below.
-To deactivate the virtual environment type the command
+To deactivate the virtual environment(when you finish working with the scripts) type the command
 ```
 deactivate
 ```